Skip to main content

 Loading more weight than you can control on the Turkish Get-Up forces compensatory movement patterns that bypass your Shoulders.
 Drop the weight until you can perform every rep with clean form — your results will actually improve.

-Arm not staying vertical.
+Arm not staying vertical throughout.

 Rotational exercises like the Turkish Get-Up generate force through your midsection.
 This mistake leaks power and can strain your Shoulders.
 Move deliberately and own every inch of the rotation.